civictechdc/repower-dmv/README.md

 npm install
 ```

-- Run the setup script once
+- Run the setup script

 The setup script sets up the database, runs any pending migrations, and seeds the database with some starter data.